aireuhl/i_e/index.md

       Stocks of American Indians North of Mexico by J.W.
 Powell." '
   headline: "<strong>Our Data, Our Workflows</strong>"
   content: 'As information studies graduate students and future librarians or archivists,
-    we are deeply interested in executing projects predicted upon collaboration, accessibility and transparency. <br><br>All of the textual data and digital images featured within Imperial Eyes are in the public domain.
+    we are deeply interested in executing projects predicated upon collaboration, accessibility and transparency. <br><br>All of the textual data and digital images featured within Imperial Eyes are in the public domain.
 This was an intentional choice so that the future of this project is neither owned or controlled by us specifically, nor will it be negatively impacted by intellectual property laws.
-The map components of our project, in terms of actual .jpg and .tif files as well as .xml metadata, come from the <a href="https://digitalcollections.nypl.org/collections/maps-of-north-america"
-    title="">New York Public Library’s “Maps of North America” Digital Collection</a>.
+    The map components of our project, in terms of actual .jpg and .tif files as well as .xml metadata, come from the <a href="https://digitalcollections.nypl.org/collections/maps-of-north-america" title="">New York Public Library’s “Maps of North America” Digital Collection</a>.
     The text-based treaty elements of this project come from Yale Law School''s "<a href="http://avalon.law.yale.edu/default.asp" title="">Avalon Project: Documents
-    in Law, History and Diplomacy.</a>" That online text was transcribed from the multiple volumes of <a href="https://www.worldcat.org/search?q=au%3AKappler%2C+Charles+Joseph%2C&amp;qt=hot_author"
+    in Law, History and Diplomacy.</a>" The online text was transcribed from the multiple volumes of <a href="https://www.worldcat.org/search?q=au%3AKappler%2C+Charles+Joseph%2C&amp;qt=hot_author"
     title="">Charles Joseph Kappler''s</a> <em>Indian Affairs: Laws and Treaties</em>,
     a bound collection of United States governmental laws and treaties with Indian nations that stem from the beginning of this country.
-Images for our treaties are a combination of digitized pages from Kappler''s text and actual digital scans of original treaties, gathered from online digital collections and exhibits by the National Archives, University of Wisconsin-Madison, Beaver Area Heritage Foundation, and Oklahoma State University. <br><br>We''ve made our .xml metdata, treaty .txt files, images and workflow information all accessible <a href="https://github.com/aireuhl/i_e/tree/master/our%20data" title="">within this site''s Github repository</a>.
+Images for our treaties are a combination of digitized pages from Kappler''s text and actual digital scans of original treaties, gathered from online digital collections and exhibits by the National Archives, University of Wisconsin-Madison, Beaver Area Heritage Foundation, and Oklahoma State University. <br><br>We''ve made our .xml metadata, treaty .txt files, images and workflow information all accessible <a href="https://github.com/aireuhl/i_e/tree/master/our%20data" title="">within this site''s Github repository</a>.
 Please feel free to download, experiment and share.'